telerik/fiddler-everywhere-docs/knowledge-base/no-net-after-fiddler-exit.md

 ## Windows Solution

-To check & remove leaked proxy and restore the Internet connectivity on Windows 10, follow these steps:
+To check for a leaked proxy and restore the Internet connectivity on Windows 10:

 - [Disable the Live Traffic capturing]({%slug web-sessions-list%}#live-traffic-toolbar) and exit the Fiddler Everywhere application.
 - Open the Windows 10 **Proxy Settings** (type **Proxy Settings** in the **Start** menu).